 We are an approved vendor offering riding lessons through several California charter schools.
 You can reserve your spot with us and order the lessons with your Educational Supervisor.

-We serve Mission Vista, Cabrillo Point Academy, Pacific Coast Academy, Inspire Charter School, Sage Oak, Julian, Compass, and River Springs
+We serve Mission Vista, Cabrillo Point Academy, Pacific Coast Academy, Inspire Charter School, Sage Oak, Julian, Epic, Sun Coast, Granite Hills, Epic, Elite, Compass, and River Springs Charter Schools

 The pony dreams are made of.
 Quigley is the pretty palomino pony package inside and out.
 He has a heart of gold and does his job well.
 He is a fantastic little dressage pony but doesn't mind teaching new riders.